ryo-ma/covid19-japan-web-api/README.md

 🦠 Web API to get COVID-19(coronavirus) information of each prefecture in Japan

-I created this API to help disseminate information about the Japanese COVID-19.
+I created this API to help disseminate about the Japanese COVID-19 information.
 I am updating this API from time to time, so if you have an API you want to add, please let me know!

 ## Table of Contents